 - Dizziness and confusion

 Keep a close eye on your child for at least 48 hours after a head injury.
 If you are at all concerned, take them to the hospital immediately.
 Click here to know more about what to do for concussions in children.

 5. Eye Injuries

-Detecting eye injuries in your child can be hard, as you can’t always seem the damage.
+Detecting eye injuries in your child can be challenging, as you can’t always see the damage.
 Tell-tale signs are black eyes or bleeding in the white of their eye.